By Katherine Smith and Ellen Stewart

-Academics working in the UK are being increasingly encouraged and incentivized to seek research impact beyond the academy and the consequences of these changes have caused alarm for some.
-In a new article in the Journal of Social Policy, we outline a range of concerns that have been raised in publications to date, across disciplines, and then present an interview based case study of 52 academics working on health inequalities during the decade in which the UK’s current research impact architecture has evolved.
+Academics working in the UK are being increasingly encouraged and incentivised to seek research impact beyond the academy, and the consequences of these changes have caused alarm for some.
+In a new article in the Journal of Social Policy, we outline a range of concerns that have been raised in publications to date across disciplines, and then present an interview-based case study of 52 academics working on health inequalities during the decade in which the UK’s current research impact architecture has evolved.
 We assess these concerns in the context of impact-related guidance from research funders and REF2014 panels.
 Our findings highlight a range of problems with the current approach to measuring, assessing and rewarding research impact.

 In this blog, we briefly summarise each key concerns that we identified, before making some tentative suggestions as to how existing knowledge about research and policy might be used to inform changes to the current research impact system to address each of these concerns.
 This is by no means a polished list – the intention is merely to start a conversation about how we might make better use of existing empirical and theoretical knowledge to inform attempts to monitor and reward research impact.

 First, before we summarise the key concerns, it is worth noting that academics involved in health inequalities research (or at least the ones we interviewed) tend to be keen to influence policy.
 Reflecting this, most of the academics we spoke to were broadly supportive of the idea that research impact should be encouraged and rewarded (things may feel very different for academics working on less overtly policy-orientated issues).
 Despite this, most of the academics we interviewed had concerns about the current research impact reward system and here we summarise six of the most common.